The Perils of Prudence

 Strong opinions, weakly held: because hedging your bets slows you down2.

 Two-pizza teams: because beyond a certain minimal size, additional hires also slow you down.

 Hire for slope not intercept: because the best predictor of future velocity is past velocity.

-Make the main thing the main thing: because focus creates alignment and alignment fosters speed.
+Make the main thing the main thing: because focus creates alignment and alignment fosters speed3.

-Find your North Star: because measuring what matters is the best way to not get hung up on irrelevancies.
+Find your North Star: because measuring what matters is the best way to not get hung up on irrelevancies4.